ESMValGroup/ESMValTool-website/privacy.md

 Cookies that have already been placed on your computer can be deleted at any time.

+## II.5 Embedded content from other websites
+Pages on this site may include embedded content (e.g. videos, images, articles, etc.).
+Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

+These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.

 ## III.
 Rights of the data subject

 Where personal data concerning you is processed, you are